Three Types of Couple Relationships

 How can Counselling support this couple.?

-This couple as individuals may have a few unresolved core issues stemming back historically, either in childhood or as a teen.
-They have not had the opportunity to resolve these issues at a core level.
+This couple may have a few unresolved core issues historically, either in childhood or as a teen.
+They have not been able to resolve these issues at a core level.
 This couple is the majority of my clientele.
-They are unhappy, frustrated, feeling unloved, unimportant, everyone else is more important.
+They are unhappy, frustrated, feeling unloved and unimportant; everyone else is more important.
 They feel trapped, they want to have a better relationship but don’t know-how.
-I would recommend the marriage/relationship package for this couple as there is no quick fix with issues that have taken years to form.
+I would recommend the marriage/relationship package for this couple, as there is no quick fix for issues that have taken years to form.

 3. Unhappy and toxic – not on the same team

 This is a couple who live in a very toxic relationship.
-Their only form of connection is via violence either verbally or physically.
-And very sad if there are children who witness this behavior.
+Their only form of connection is via violence, either verbally or physically.
+It would be very sad if there were children who witnessed this behaviour.
 This couple has got many unresolved individual issues.
 Their relationship is dysfunctional.
-They don’t understand their partner and highly likely they don’t understand themselves.
+They don’t understand their partner and likely don’t understand themselves.

 How can Counselling support this couple.?